 Security

-Security and the protection of people’s personal data is our top priority.
+Security and the protection of people’s personal data is at the heart of the design and requirement of the NHS Federated Data Platform.
 We are working closely with the National Cyber Security Centre and all data will be held in line with the Office for National Statistics Five Data Safes and NHS England’s secure data environment principles.

 Five data safes